-10+ Ways to Introduce Bird Watching to Kids
+6 Ways to Introduce Bird Watching to Kids

 Look and Listen to Identify Birds

-Binoculars are essential for detailed views of birds.
-Volunteers for the Audubon Society tested and ranked current models so you don’t have to.
-You can spend as little as $100 on a good pair of binoculars or $1,000 or more.
+Binoculars are a great way to get a close-up look at birds.
+You can spend as little as $100 on a good pair.
 To get younger kids excited about bird-spotting, buy inexpensive kid-sized binoculars.
-Some recommended brands: Discovery Binoculars; Learning Resources Primary Science Binoculars; Celestron UpClose G2 Roof Binoculars and Barska Waterproof Roof Prism Binoculars.
+Some recommended brands: Discovery Binoculars; Learning Resources Primary Science Binoculars and Celestron UpClose G2 Roof Binoculars.

 Younger Kids: About Birds: A Guide for Children by Cathryn Sill and John Sill; Birds, Nests, and Eggs (Take Along Guide) by Mel Boring.